 Any member of the Party may be called to speak at a consultative session and, with the approval of the chair, non-members with relevant expertise may also be called.

 2.3 Voting at consultative sessions

-At the discretion of the chair a vote by show of hands may be taken to indicate the weight of opinion among members present on any issue that has been selected shall be available for inspection and will be supplied to any party member on payment of a copying charge and postage.
+At the discretion of the chair a vote by show of hands may be taken to indicate the weight of opinion among members present on any issue that has been debated.